AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 In addition to describing the structure of data, schemas apply constraints and expectations to data so it can be validated as it moves between systems.
 These standard definitions allow data to be interpreted consistently, regardless of origin, and remove the need for translation across applications.

-[!DNL Experience Platform] maintains this semantic normalization by using schemas.
-Schemas are the standard way of describing data in [!DNL Experience Platform], allowing all data that conforms to schemas to be reused across an organization without conflicts, or even shared between multiple organizations.
+Experience Platform maintains this semantic normalization by using schemas.
+Schemas are the standard way of describing data in Experience Platform, allowing all data that conforms to schemas to be reused across an organization without conflicts, or even shared between multiple organizations.

 XDM schemas are ideal for storing vast amounts of complex data in a self-contained format.
 See the sections on [embedded objects](#embedded) and [big data](#big-data) in the appendix to this document for more information on how XDM accomplishes this.

-### Schema-based workflows in [!DNL Experience Platform] {#schema-based-workflows}
+### Schema-based workflows in Experience Platform {#schema-based-workflows}

-Standardization is a key concept behind [!DNL Experience Platform].
+Standardization is a key concept behind Experience Platform.
 XDM, driven by Adobe, is an effort to standardize customer experience data and define standard schemas for customer experience management.

-The infrastructure on which [!DNL Experience Platform] is built, known as [!DNL XDM System], facilitates schema-based workflows and includes the [!DNL Schema Registry], [!DNL Schema Editor], schema metadata, and service consumption patterns.
+The infrastructure on which Experience Platform is built, known as [!DNL XDM System], facilitates schema-based workflows and includes the [!DNL Schema Registry], [!DNL Schema Editor], schema metadata, and service consumption patterns.
 See the [XDM System overview](../home.md) for more information.

-There are several key benefits to using schemas in [!DNL Experience Platform].
+There are several key benefits to using schemas in Experience Platform.
 First, schemas allow for better data governance and data minimization, which is especially important with privacy regulations.
 Second, building schemas with Adobe's standard components allows for out-of-the-box insights and use of AI/ML services with minimal customizations.
 Last, schemas provide infrastructure for data sharing insights and efficient orchestration.

 ## Planning your schema {#planning}

 The first step in building a schema is to determine the concept, or real-world object, that you are trying to capture within the schema.
 Once you identify the concept that you are trying to describe, begin planning your schema by thinking about things like the type of data, potential identity fields, and how the schema may evolve in the future.

-### Data behaviors in [!DNL Experience Platform] {#data-behaviors}
+### Data behaviors in Experience Platform {#data-behaviors}

-Data intended for use in [!DNL Experience Platform] is grouped into two behavior types:
+Data intended for use in Experience Platform is grouped into two behavior types:

 * **Record data**: Provides information about the attributes of a subject.
 A subject could be an organization or an individual.
 * **Time series data**: Provides a snapshot of the system at the time that an action was taken either directly or indirectly by a record subject.